|Name of Program||Bag It Back, or Ontario Deposit Return Program|

 In 2007, the Liquor Control Board of Ontario instituted its Deposit Return program, also known as "Bag It Back," and began collecting 10- and 20-cent deposits on all alcoholic beverage containers, including those sold through avenues other than The Beer Store.
 Regardless of where they were purchased, these containers must be returned to The Beer Store for the refund.

-Ontario's Waste Diversion Act requires all companies that introduce packaging and printed paper into Ontario’s consumer marketplace to share in paying 50% of the funding of Ontario's municipal Blue Box programs.4
+Under the Blue Box Program, companies that introduce packaging and printed paper into Ontario’s consumer marketplace share in paying 50% of the funding of Ontario's municipal Blue Box programs.

-Ontario's municipal Blue Box programs (and other stewardship programs in the province) are managed by Waste Diversion Ontario, a nonprofit organization.
+Ontario's municipal Blue Box programs (and other producer responsibility programs in the province) are overseen by the Resource Productivity and Recovery Authority, a nonprofit organization.

 There used to be a refundable deposit system in Ontario when beverages were all sold in refillable glass.
 In the mid- to late-70s, the soft drink industry began a strategy of consolidating its bottling production to reduce costs.
 The industry also began to increase the number of cans and PET plastic containers in the market.
 In the early 80s refillable glass had dropped steadily as a percentage of beverage sales and efforts were made by government to preserve refillables.
 The soft drink industry was able to negotiate a reduction in what was a formal refillable quota from 75% to 30% by agreeing to contribute $20 million over five years to expand the Blue Box system.